CangaRouter/ExGas/docs/DesignDocument.md

-**DTO package**
+**Dto package**

-The DTO package contains all the DTO classes.
-DTO classes are used to transfer only the data that we need to share with the user interface and not the entire model object that we may have aggregated using several sub-objects and persisted in the database.
+The Dto package contains all the Dto classes.
+Dto classes are used to transfer only the data that we need to share with the user interface and not the entire model object that we may have aggregated using several sub-objects and persisted in the database.

-For each Entity class, a DTO class is created (in a 1:1 mapping).
+For each Entity class, a Dto class is created (in a 1:1 mapping).
 For Spring the Dto class associated to class "XClass" must be called "XClassDto".
-This allows Spring to find automatically the DTO class having the corresponding Entity class, and viceversa.
+This allows Spring to find automatically the Dto class having the corresponding Entity class, and viceversa.